 Introducing important concepts that explain how we see, and the everyday experiences that can give us all insight into vision impairment.

-When thinking about vision, the central question is always: given a certain object, can I see it?
+When we’re thinking about vision, the central question is always: given a certain object, can we see it?

-Given a certain object, can I see it?
+Given a certain object, can we see it?

 We traditionally break that down into three main object parameters.
 Namely: